mohitNEC/VM/features/implicit-q.rst

 1. Create Operation
 ======================

-In order to create an entity, we can hit the endpoint **http://<IP Address>:<port>/ngsi-ld/v1/entities/**  with the given payload.
+In order to create an entity, we can hit the endpoint POST **http://<IP Address>:<port>/ngsi-ld/v1/entities/**  with the given payload.

 .. code-block:: JSON

  {
-     "id": "urn:ngsi-ld:Vehicle:A106",
+     "id": "urn:ngsi-ld:Vehicle:A100",
      "type": "Vehicle",
      "brandName": {
          "type": "Property",